flowlayer

 STARTUP COMPLETE — runtime active

-account_tree DAG
+DAG

 Built from dependsOn declarations.
 Cycles cause immediate failure.
 Validated once at boot — never recomputed at runtime.

-waves Waves
+Waves

 Services in the same wave start concurrently.
 The next wave begins only after all services in the current wave reach their terminal startup state (running or ready).

-bolt Runtime commands
+Runtime commands

 After boot, clients can send start_service, stop_service, and restart_service via the WebSocket API.
 See Protocol for the full command reference.